amorenocb/T2MIR/README.md

  - **K-Means Tree** for different levels of *branching*
  - **Linear Scan** or brute force algorithm.
 This will be our base line for comparison.

-The following are the measurements used for comparinson:
+The following are the measurements used for comparison:

  - **Effectiveness** : Fraction of the query's made to the index which nearest neighbour is the same as the one found by the **Linear Scan**.
  - **Efficiency** : Fraction of time used for resolving all the query's in comparinson to **Linear Scan**.